ksmandersen/CCollections/CCReport.md

 Apart from using the cc_objects for saving data, we can, as previously mentioned, implement functionality on top of them.
 An example of this is the built-in object comparators.
 The comparator functionality allows us to compare to cc_objects.
 To be able to compare objects, we need to have a comparator function for each data type.
 For this, we have the ``cc_object_register_comparator_for_type`` function, which takes a type string and a function pointer.
 When creating a custom cc_object type, you can implement a custom comparator function, and register it with this function.
 For comparing two cc_objects, you use the ``cc_object_compare`` function.
 This function will first compare the types of the two objects: if they're not the same type, we can already say that they're not equal.
 If they are, we will find the comparator function registered for that type, and return the result of that.
 The CC library comes with comparators for the built-in types already registered.

-This show how to implement dynamic functionality on top of the cc_objects.
+This shows how to implement dynamic functionality on top of the cc_objects.
 The point of doing it this way is that users of the library can create their own functionality like this, just as we do it internally.
 An example of custom functionality could be a cc_object to JSON function.
-If the user want this in his or her program, it's as easy as defining a function prototype, which will encode a cc_object to a JSON stirng, and write an implementation for each object type.
+If the user want this in his or her program, it's as easy as defining a function prototype, which will encode a cc_object to a JSON string, and write an implementation for each object type.
 This way, it would also work recursively: the implementation function for a list type would just need to call the JSON serialization function on all it's contained cc_objects.
 When implementing such custom functionality, one would need to write implementations for all object types in the CC library, as well as all custom data types.
 This works just like extensible classes in an object oriented language, except that it's in completely standard C code.

 ## Collections